cmonty/reading-list/readme.md

 3. Use GitHub wikis as an easy knowledge-store
 4. Learn.
 And help others learn.

-If you have any suggestions or want to discuss any of the books, hit me up on twitter [@corymonty][1].
+If you have any suggestions or want to discuss any of the books, hit me up on twitter [@corymonty][tw].

-[1]: http://www.twitter.com/corymonty "You should follow me on twitter"
+[tw]: http://www.twitter.com/corymonty "You should follow me on twitter"

 ## Books